funalab/PredictMovingDirection/README.md

 --------------------------------------
 To train and test CNN models in 4-fold cross-validation, run:

-    `./cross_val.sh -d path/to/dataset -r path/to/results [-g GPU_id]`
+    ./cross_val.sh -d path/to/dataset -r path/to/results [-g GPU_id]

   * specify the argument of `-d`, which indicates the dataset directory for training and validation of the CNN models (e.g., downloaded `NIH3T3_4foldcv`)
   * specify the argument of `-r`, which indicates the results directory where resulting models and training results will be saved
   * the argument passed to `-g` indicates id of GPU used for computation (negative value indicates CPU; default is -1)

-Resulting directory will have the following structure:
+Results directory will have the following structure:
 ```
 results/
   +-- summary.json (Result of 4-fold cross validation)